thejensen/angular2_meal-tracker/README.md

 ## Setup/Installation Requirements

 _To run app locally:_
-_In terminal, navigate to your desktop and execute the following (feel free to copy and paste all commands at once):_
+_In terminal, navigate to your desktop and execute the following.
+Feel free to copy and paste the following commands into your terminal:_

 * git clone https://github.com/thejensen/angular2_meal-tracker
 * cd angular2_meal-tracker